-- 1 package cornbread mix 6-7 ounce package
+- 1 package Jiffy cornbread mix 6-7 ounce package

-- In a large mixing bowl, combine all ingredients.
+- In a large mixing bowl, stir to combine all ingredients.

 - Spray the inside of a slow cooker with non-stick cooking spray.
-Pour the corn casserole batter into the slow cooker.
+Spoon the corn casserole batter into the slow cooker.

 - Cover the slow cooker and set to high.
-Slow cook for approximately 2 ½ hours, until the center has set.
+Slow cook for approximately 2 ½ hours on high.
+It is ready when the center has set.

 - Transfer the corn casserole to a serving bowl and serve hot.